 When properly deployed, AR remote assistance improves first-time fix rates, reduces equipment downtime, and shortens escalation cycles.
 These outcomes translate into measurable KPIs aligned with operational efficiency and service performance.

-AR adoption grows not because it is novel, but because it solves tangible frontline productivity challenges.
+AR adoption grows not because it is novel, but because it removes friction from frontline work.

 Is Spatial Collaboration Replacing Virtual Meetings?